aws-samples/amazon-workspaces-serverless-image-creation-automation/README.md

 - **ImageBuilderUser**: The user account which the image creation WorkSpace will be deployed to.
 This user must exist in your directory and should not have an existing WorkSpace deployed in that directory.
 This user account does not actually log into the WorkSpace during the process and just serves as the placeholder to allow a WorkSpace to be created.
 Default is set when you deploy the CloudFormation template.
 - **ImageBuilderDirectory**: The directory id that the WorkSpace used to create the image will be deployed to.
-Default is set when you deploy the CloudFormation template. (d-xxxxxxxxxx)
+Default is set when you deploy the CloudFormation template.
+Find the directory id in the [WorkSpaces console](https://console.aws.amazon.com/workspaces/v2/directories). (d-xxxxxxxxxx)
 - **ImageBuilderBundleId**: The bundle id to use as the base for building the image.
-Default is set when you deploy the CloudFormation template. (wsb-xxxxxxxxx)
+Default is set when you deploy the CloudFormation template.
+Bundles ids are different for each Region, search the [WorkSpaces console](https://console.aws.amazon.com/workspaces/v2/bundles) for the id that matches your base image requirements (wsb-xxxxxxxxx)
 - **ImageBuilderRootVolumeSize**: The size of the root volume for the image builder WorkSpace.
 Default is 80GB.
 - **ImageBuilderUserVolumeSize**: The size of the user volume for the image builder WorkSpace.
 Default is 10GB.
 - **ImageBuilderComputeType**: The compute type of the image builder WorkSpace.
 Default is set when you deploy the CloudFormation template.
 (See [API reference guide](https://docs.aws.amazon.com/workspaces/latest/api/API_WorkspaceProperties.html#WorkSpaces-Type-WorkspaceProperties-ComputeTypeName) for a list of valid types.)
 - **ImageBuilderSecurityGroup**: The security group id attached to the image builder WorkSpace to allow the pipeline remote access.
-Default SG is created by the CloudFormation template with proper permissions in place. (sg-xxxxxxxxxxxxxxxxx)
+Default SG is created by the CloudFormation template with proper permissions already in place. (sg-xxxxxxxxxxxxxxxxx)
 - **DeleteBuilder**: Option to delete or keep the image builder WorkSpace after the image capture is complete.
 Default is True.
 (True | False)
 - **ImageBuilderAPI**: The API id used to pass local account details to the image builder WorkSpace instance from Systems Manager parameter store.
-Default API is created by the CloudFormation template. (xxxxxxxxxx)
+Default API is created by the CloudFormation template.
+Unless you manually build a new API, there should be no need to modify this parameter. (xxxxxxxxxx)
 - **DisableAPI**: Option to disable the API between automation runs.
 If you plan on running more than one deployment in parallel, do not set this to True or the second deployment may fail due to a disabled API.
 Default is True.
 (True | False)
 - **ImageNamePrefix**: The name of the image created from the automation; a timestamp is automatically appended to the end.
 Default is WKS_Automation.
 - **ImageDescription**: The description associated with the image metadata.
 Default is "Image created by WorkSpaces automation pipeline.
 Built on the starting bundle BUNDLE_ID running BUNDLE_OS".